 The UNM Clinical & Translational Science Center (CTSC) is soliciting applications from all HSC faculty members – senior as well as junior investigators – in response to the following pilot RFAs.

-Applications must be submitted online through the Camino platform.
-The Camino online application system can only be accessed if you are logged into the HSC secure network (on campus or vpn).
+The Camino online application system can only be accessed if you are logged into the HSC secure network (on campus or through vpn).
 The Camino application works best using Google Chrome or Firefox.

-Type of Award: The purpose of this RFA is to support pilot projects that utilize the CTSC infrastructure to produce preliminary data for competitive NIH grant proposals in clinical and translational (T1, T2, T3, and T4) research.
-Projects must be of high methodological quality and must demonstrate feasible and generalizable solutions to translational research problems.
+The purpose of this RFA is to support pilot projects that utilize the CTSC infrastructure to produce preliminary data for competitive NIH grant proposals in clinical and translational research as well as translational science.
+Translational Science goals must be of high methodological quality and must demonstrate feasible and generalizable solutions to translational science problems.

 Download more details and application requirements for this award.